SPARKLING: Balancing Signal Preservation and Symmetry Breaking for Width-Progressive Learning: A Sample Asymmetric Re-warmup Learning Rate Curve

 \section{A Sample Asymmetric Re-warmup Learning Rate Curve}

-To make the asymmetric re-warmup schedule in Eq.~\eqref{eq:group_rewarmup_functional} more tangible, we plot a representative learning rate trajectory in Figure~\ref{fig:rewarmup_curve}.
-Typically, at the expansion point, the original parameters retrain the unchanged baseline cosine schedule for continuity, while the newly introduced parameters are re-warmed up from the current learning rate to a slightly higher peak for a short window following with decay.
+To make the asymmetric re-warmup schedule in Eq.~\eqref{eq:group_rewarmup_functional} more tangible, we plot a representative learning rate trajectory in Fig.~\ref{fig:rewarmup_curve}.
+Typically, at the expansion point, the original parameters retain the unchanged baseline cosine schedule for continuity, while the newly introduced parameters are re-warmed up from the current learning rate to a slightly higher peak for a short window, followed by decay.